intuition-dev/intuDocs/old/managers/slides.md

 #### ==**Advantages**==

 ##### Better performance
-- We develop the data structure and services needed as a ==**Serverless Back-End**== fully optimized and made to fit the final data required by the app/web-app or website.
+- We develop the data structure and services needed as a ==**Serverless Back-End**== fully optimized and made to fit the final data required by the app/Web App or website.
 - We don't build unnecesary payloads or overengineered and monolithic Back-End structures.
 ---